keskisan/Voxels-For-Blender/README.md

 This voxel tool will automatically generate uv's for the voxels.
 The uv's start in the bottom left corner then move to right and up for each additional block. each block is made up of top center and bottom uv's so that things like grass covering the top can be mapped.
 Ideal uv map is 3 times as tall as its wide else the blocks may seem squashed. uv scale: the amount of uvs to the side of a square. scale of 10 for example will mean theres 100 (10 x 10) uv maps in total each made up of 3 squares one for top center and bottom. uv buffer: the gap between squares on the uv map.
-Stops bleeding which causes ugly lines. low value such as 0.02 should be sufficient.
+Stops bleeding which causes ugly lines. low value such as 0.02 should be sufficient. top cover: used by marching cubes and affects the amount of top texture mapped to the voxels.
+Marching cubes use the same texture map as normal voxels. bottom cover: used by marching cubes and affects the amount of bottom texture mapped to the voxels.
+Marching cubes use the same texture map as normal voxels.